sjo99-kr/DDRMemoryController/bfm/readme.md

 # DDR4 Memory BFM

-This directory contains a cycle-accurate DDR4 Bus Functional Model (BFM) used to verify and validate the custom multi-channel DDR4 memory controller.
+This directory contains a cycle-accurate DDR-SDRAM Bus Functional Model (BFM) used to verify and validate the custom multi-channel DDR-SDRAM memory controller.

+(Timing parameters are based on DDR4-2400, but can be reconfigured to support other DDR4 speeds or future DDR generations.)

 The BFM models channel, rank, and bank-level DRAM behavior with command-level timing enforcement and burst-level data transfers.